sleddoggy/mail-count/README.md

 A Bash script for tracking the number of outgoing SMTP deliveries on a server, with a PHP page for viewing stats.

+The objective is to provide easily-accessible data for a server admin, to help detect and curtail SMTP abuse.

 Requirements:

   - Linux - tested on Debian 7 and Ubuntu 12.04